FarPay/ApiDoc/Release notes/API-Release-v2-2023-04-001.md

   "FileUploadUri": "https://farpay.blob.core.windows.net/deliverytemp/1236f5ed-78a4-4934-9404-f0e8c582ef64?sv=2020-08-04&spr=https&se=2023-04-14T13:39:40Z&sr=b&sp=cw&sig=LPfLFrCvl3A7I3ldD7bH7K/KVAgNJs3MEbi82/jgxkY="

 }
 ```
+**Upload the file**
+1. Grab the url in `FileUploadUri`
+2. Get hold of your file
-## Upload the file
+3. Read the binary content of the file
+4. Set the header `x-ms-blob-type`: `blockblob`
-To upload content to the `FileUploadUri`, you need to `PUT` binary content to the url.
+5. `PUT` binary content to the url.
+6. Received an HTTP Created (201)

+You have now completed an upload, and the file will now be processed accordingly.
+In order to see the orderstatus, You can always request the status of the order in the `GET` `Orders/{id}` endpoint.